jjohnson524/order_preserving_auts/README.md

 The authors of this project are Jonathan Johnson, Nancy Scherich, and Hannah Turner.

-To begin, download the following files from the github repoistory Ball.py
+To begin, download the following files from the github repository Ball.py
 Braid.py
 preserve_order.py